engr101staff/engr101matlab/_sources/working_with_images/ex/contrast_stretching.in.rst

 And the function should return the new, adjusted image.

-We have provided a starter file :download:`adjust_contrast.m <../_static/working_with_images/adjust_contrast.m>` that you should use to get started.
+We have provided a starter file :code:`adjust_contrast.m` at the top of the chapter that you should use to get started.
 Take note of the comments there, which match the algorithm described above.
 Some lines of code for steps 1 and 3 are missing pieces - you'll need to fill these in.
 Step 2 is already done for you.

 To test your :code:`adjust_contrast` function, you can just call it from the command line, providing the grayscale image from earlier as the first parameter.
 Try a few different combinations of new min/max values.
 We find that 30, 255 works pretty well.
 For example: